 By breaking my silence, I found that so many women felt empowered to reach out to me and connect.
 Some offered support, some shared their personal struggles and fears, and some were simply able to connect on a deeper level.
 Ladies dealing with fertility issues: we might all be members of a club that no one really wants to be a part of, but we’re in it together and being able to connect and shoulder the rough stuff together won’t just make you feel less alone, but it’ll also make you feel normal at a time when you feel anything but.

-My recent experience reminded me of something important: you never really know what’s going on with people behind closed doors, but once someone is brave enough to be vulnerable and its met with compassion, things begin to feel okay again.
+My recent experience reminded me of something important: you never really know what’s going on with people behind closed doors.
+Once someone is brave enough to be vulnerable and its met with compassion, things begin to feel okay again.
 The isolation dissipates and you begin to realize that your feeling won’t last forever.

-The outpouring of support and appreciation I received for sharing was incredibly positive – and at a time when I was doubting myself and experiencing a slew of feelings brought on by hormones and the immense pressure I’ve been putting on myself, it was actually my community that SHOWED ME HOW to be compassionate with myself.
-Once I had experienced kindness and compassion from so many caring women, it really paved the way for how I should be treating myself throughout this process.
+The outpouring of support and appreciation I received for sharing was overwhelmingly positive.
+I was doubting myself and extremely emotional (brought on by hormones and the immense pressure I’ve been putting on myself.)
+But it was my community that SHOWED ME HOW to be compassionate with myself.
+In experiencing kindness from the many caring women in our community, it paved the way for how I should be treating myself throughout this process.

-Sometimes, we need to take a small risk to open up and share some messy details in order to feel better.
-Compassion is an incredibly powerful emotion, and whether it starts with self, or makes its way to you from the outside… giving it and receiving it in the face of vulnerability is never a risk.
+We need to take a small risk to open up and share some messy details in order to feel better.
+Compassion is an incredibly powerful emotion.
+Giving it and receiving it in the face of vulnerability is never a risk.
 It drives connection and allows you to release many of those heavy burdens you’ve been carrying.